 (I, II, S) Physicochemical principles associated with the extraction and refining of metals by hydro- and electrometallurgical techniques.
 Discussion of unit processes in hydrometallurgy, electrowinning, and electrorefining.
 Analysis of integrated flowsheets for the recovery of nonferrous metals.
 Offered every other year.
-Prerequisites: MTGN334, MTGN352, and MTGN351 or MTGN251.
-Corequisite: MTGN461, MTGN461L.
-3 hours lecture: 3 semester hours.
+3 hours lecture; 3 semester hours.
+Prerequisite: MTGN334, MTGN352, and MTGN251.
+Co-requisite: MTGN461.